supermihi/exdb/README.md

 6. *tex_exercise*: A dictionary mapping two-letter uppercase language code (currently, only "DE" and "EN" are supported) to the corresponding LaTeX code.
 7. *tex_solution*: The same as tex_exercise, but for solutions.
 May be left out.
-8. *tags*: A list of short strings used for categorizing the exercise
+8. *tags*: A list of short strings used for categorizing the exercise.
+Any characters except comma and double quote are allowed.

 Tag organization
 ----------------
-Tags are organized in tag categories: each tag has an attached category.
-Categories may themselves be assigned a category in order to create a layered tree structure.
-Note that categories are not tags themselves: an exercise filed under "network optimization" should not be tagged with "optimization" additionally, if the tag "network optimization" belongs to category "optimization".
+Tags are organized in tag categories: each tag belongs to at least one category.
+Categories can be nested, leadinng to a layered tree structure.
+Note that categories are not tags themselves.
+The category tree is stored in XML format inside the repository (as `tagCategories.xml`).
+It is a simple XML file with the root element named `categories`, then child nodes with tag `category` or `tag`, respectively, which have their name in a `name` attribute.

 Instance Directory Layout
 -------------------------